 2. Resource Fee: RMB 18,000

 All pupils are required to eat school lunches, except for those who have special exceptions, such as religious or medical reasons.
 Lunch is provided by an outside catering company, currently Aden, who collect lunch fees directly (and issue the fapiao).
-The standard daily cost for lunch is RMB 32.00, the lunch fee can be paid to Aden either annually, termly or by parents making regular top ups online or at the V&A Café.
-The annual lunch fee is approximately RMB 5,760.
+The standard daily cost for lunch is RMB 32.00 (Early Years) and RMB 33.00 (year 1 and above).
+The lunch fee can be paid to Aden either annually, termly or by parents making regular top ups online or at the V&A Café.
 Further details are available on the College website.

 The College bus service is optional.
 The annual bus fee is RMB 18,500 payable to the College.
 Annual payment enjoys a 5% discounted rate compared with fees paid termly.
 Termly fees are as follows: